[TPP-3] ZIP Audit Reimbursement Program (ZARP)

 1. Deploy a child capped minter with the following parameters (see Capped Minter V2 for deployment instructions):

-Cap: Amount of ZK matching the reimbursement request calculated using either the 7-day, 30-day, or 60-day average of the price from the date the child capped minter is deployed.
+Cap Amount of ZK matching the reimbursement request calculated using the 30-day average of the price from the date the child capped minter is deployed.

 • Link to the audit report